0330 822 0505

 How will you be using the property?

-A joint mortgage may be the most common option for couples in the UK when buying a property together, but it’s still possible to get one in just one person’s name too.
+A joint mortgage may be the most common option for couples in the UK when buying a property together, but it’s still possible to get one in just one person’s name, too.
 There’s a whole variety of reasons why, for many, this is the right choice.

 Can a married person get a mortgage without their spouse?

 For example, lenders could be concerned about future disputes over who has the right to live in the property if only one person’s name is on the Title deeds.
-So, it’s really important to have a clear rationale why you want to go down this route.
+So, it’s really important to have a clear rationale for why you want to go down this route.

 This can be avoided if you opt for a sole application in the name of the person with a better credit history.